DeTrOiT259/Voice_Assistant/README.md

 ## Usage
 1. Run the script:
 python your_script_name.py

- 2.When prompted with "Listening...", speak the command.
+ 2. When prompted with "Listening...", speak the command.
 The assistant will respond based on the recognized command.

 ## Supported Commands
 Your Name: Responds with the assistant's name.